Aschen/func-test-agent-llm/README.md

 Here is the workflow:
  - [ExtractEntrypointsAgent](ExtractEntrypointsAgent.ts): read a file and extract the code of all API routes entrypoints
  - for each entrypoint:
- -- [WalkCallTraceAgent](WalkCallTraceAgent.ts): retrieve all the functions involved in the API route
+ -- [WalkCallStackAgent](WalkCallStackAgent.ts): retrieve all the functions involved in the API route
  -- [DocumentationAgent](DocumentationAgent.ts): write API documentation according to the code of the functions
  -- [WriteTestsAgent](WriteTestsAgent.ts): read the documentation of an API route and list all the possible test cases
  -- for each test case: